JWDobken/awesome-train-europe/README.md

 # Awesome train Europe 🚅

 Resources for train travel through Europe.
+Because it is fast, fun and slow.

 ## Planning

-- Seat61 (seat61.com): Although it looks outdated, it is a great website that gathers a huge amount of information on train travel in Europe and the world, sorted by countries and cities.
+- [Seat61]([seat61.com](https://www.seat61.com/)): Although it looks somewhat outdated, it is a great website that gathers a huge amount of information on train travel in Europe and the world, sorted by countries and cities.
 It also provides alternative roads and touristic information.
-- Omio (omio.com): Formerly GoEuro, Omio is a platform that allows you to compare and book trains, buses, and flights across Europe.
+- [Omio](https://www.omio.com/): a platform that allows you to compare and book trains, buses, and flights across Europe.
 It's a handy tool for planning multi-modal journeys.
-- Google Maps: Use Google Maps to check train routes, schedules, and travel times.
+- [Google Maps](https://www.google.com/maps): Use Google Maps to check train routes, schedules, and travel times.
 It's a great tool for visualizing your journey and planning connections.
-- European Rail Timetable (europeanrailtimetable.eu): The European Rail Timetable is a valuable resource for planning train journeys.
+- [The European Rail Timetable](https://www.europeanrailtimetable.eu/): a valuable resource for planning train journeys.
 It provides detailed schedules for trains across Europe.
-- RailCC (rail.cc): RailCC is a community-driven website that offers information on train routes, stations, and travel tips.
+- [RailCC](https://rail.cc/): a community-driven website that offers information on train routes, stations, and travel tips.
 It also has a forum where travelers share their experiences.

-## Night trains
+Night trains

 The different options: interrail night trains
 Map of the night train network (last update: January 2019) Austrian night trains (the OBB is pushing for the maintenance and development of night train lines): nightjet.com Thello train (Paris to Venezia via Milano): thello.com French night trains (in French): lefigaro.fr
-    Back on track: A European initiative/network to support cross-border night trains The German train company has recently announced the opening of new nightlines in 2021!!
+Back on track: A European initiative/network to support cross-border night trains

 ## Maps and tools